Şehzade Mehmed Selim: Abdul Hamid's deposition and later life

 On 27 April 1909, Abdul Hamid II was deposed, and sent into exile in Thessaloniki.
 Selim, however, remained in Istanbul.
 Initially, Mehmed Selim was chosen as successor, but this would have required an amendment to the law of succession and for this, along with political reasons, he was discarded in favor of Mehmed V, the younger half-brother of Abdülhamid II.
 Abdul Hamid's whole family was expelled from Yıldız Palace, and most of them didn't even have a place to live in.
 Selim, and his younger brother, Şehzade Ahmed, initially settled in the mansion of their sister Zekiye Sultan, until Selim was allocated a mansion in Serencebey.
 According to Halid Ziya Uşaklıgil, whom he met in 1909, after Sultan Mehmed V's accession to the throne, Selim was a short man, tense, and worn out before his time.
 He had a nervous trembling that gripped his face and entire body, a trait in common with Şehzade Yusuf Izzeddin.

 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace.
 In February 1918, Selim's uncle, Sultan Mehmed learnt that there was no hope for Sultan Abdul Hamid and sent a message to Selim, saying that their father had a fatal disease, and to see him immediately.
 However, when Selim, and his brother Şehzade Ahmed came, their father ordered them to wait for a while.
 He gave out his last breath at the moment that he invited Selim inside.
 Neither Selim nor the other princes and princesses saw his last moment.
-With Abdülhamid there were his two favorite consorts, Müşfika Kadın e Saliha Naciye Kadın.
+With Abdülhamid there were his two favorite consorts, Müşfika Kadın and Saliha Naciye Kadın.

 After Mehmed's death in July 1918, his younger brother Sultan Mehmed VI, ascended the throne, and Selim became second in line to the throne.
 In 1919, rumors were circulating that a plot was afoot for the removal or assassination of Sultan Mehmed, and replacing him with Selim himself.